Hacktoberfest-Nepal/Hacktoberfest_CTF/Writeups/Crypto/Intermediate/Unprintable/kiranghimire.md

 The I pasted this in Carrier message and in Hidden Message whatever written in description.

-and hided it and finally pasted hidden message in decoding section.Then I clicked on show and got the flag.
+and hid it and finally pasted hidden message in decoding section.Then I clicked on show and got the flag.